-Another initiative of ours is forming Support Teams with undergraduate and graduate students at UAB to care for patients and families who are waiting for or recovering from a transplant at The UAB Townhouse.
+A new pilot forms Support Teams with undergraduate social work students at UAB to care for patients and families who are waiting for or recovering from a transplant (or other significant concerns) at The UAB Townhouse.
 This is part of student’s “service learning” in the community, and reaches out to families who are from out of town and in Birmingham for medical reasons.

 Support Teams reflect UAB Medicine’s core values:

 - Always care – Listen with empathy, be compassionate and support those in need.